snoyberg/yesoddocs/hamlet/references.markdown

 ### Forall bindings

 In general, a reference is interpreted as a function to be run against the template argument.
-The one exception is when there is a forall binding in place.
+The one exception is when there is a [forall](loops.html) or [maybe](maybe.html) binding in place.
 For example:

     person.name